gomathishankar37/Breaking-Bad-Fandom/README.md

-A breaking bad fandom page using rjs project that uses the breaking bad api to show and filter characters from the show
+A breaking bad fandom page using rjs project that uses the [Breaking Bad Api](https://breakingbadapi.com/documentation) to show and filter characters from the show

 ## Available Scripts